From Frugal To Fuck It: The Evolution Of My Thoughts On Spending Money

 This mentality continued, but also evolved after I graduated college.
 Instead of being frugal in general though, I followed a new example set by my Mom.
 While she continued her frugal ways after money became less tight, she started to choose maybe one thing a year that she would spend money on – and it was always travel ๐Ÿ™‚ .
 I learned that if you save most of the year, you can buy a nice experience down the line.

-I was stranded in London with basically no money and a week before my pre-booked flight back to Italy.
+I was stranded in London with basically no money a week before my pre-booked flight back to Italy.
 I ended up frantically contacting the one person I knew in London, which was my former college roommate, and crashing with her for a week until my flight back to Italy.
 This was a serious bonding experience because her room was so small that the only floor space was just enough for me to curl up in.
 I am forever grateful to that friend for helping me in my time of need and am shocked that that bonding experience didn’t scare her away (she’s the friend I still video chat with weekly who lives in Argentina that I was supposed to visit for a month in November ๐Ÿ˜‰ ).

 Anyway, despite the debacle that was me trying to go to China, this idea that money was to be saved and then spent on a great experience continued into my adult years.
 My Mom instructed me to invest in my first company’s 401(k) and I did.
 After setting and forgetting that monthly amount, I figured everything else was spending money, right?
 I had a $5,000 emergency fund and was investing a little monthly so the rest must be gravy!

 It was this thinking that resulted in me spending $7,000 for a First Class Emirates flight to the Maldives.
 I had a little more than that in my checking account and that’s what the remaining money was for right ๐Ÿ˜‰ ?
-This is how I lived for a year or two – saving by living in a shitty apartment with too many roommates and then buying first class tickets around the US and the globe (I once went to London from NYC in Business Class for a weekend…).
+This is how I lived for a year or two – saving by living in a shitty apartment in NYC with too many roommates and then buying first class tickets around the US and the globe (I once went to London in Business Class for a weekend…).
 It was a wild time.

 Tightwad

-Then years later, I jumped in my financial independence journey (after ignoring my partner trying to convince me for 2 years…).
+Then years later, I started my financial independence journey (after ignoring my partner trying to convince me for 2 years…).
 I did a few experiments to see if what I was spending money on actually made me happy and discovered that in some ways it did (such as travel) and in some ways it didn’t (such as paying $90/month for an iPhone data plan when a $15 plan from Republic Wireless worked just as well.)

 In addition to these small changes, my partner and I were ready to make a big change: Leaving NYC.
 We had lived there for 4 years and I was over it ๐Ÿ™‚ .
 So for mental, emotional and financial reasons, we moved from NYC to Seattle and in doing so, I cut my costs in half while actually increasing my standard of living.
 Simply the difference in rent prices and taxes between the two cities made all that difference.
 At the same time, I continued job hopping and increasing my salary in $20K jumps basically every year.